Tutorial 3: Wideband Spectrometer¶

 - The all important Xilinx token is placed to allow System Generator to be called to compile the design.

-- The input signal is digitised by the ADC.
-The ADC runs at 125MHz, which gives a 62.5MHz nyquist sampled spectrum.
-The RF inputs have a slightly narrow bandpass of 50MHz.
-The output range is a signed number in the range 0 to 1023 (ie 0 bits after the decimal point).
-This is expressed as fix_10_0.
-This is a little non-standard.
-You’ll notice that tutorials for other platforms have an ADC output between -1 and +1 and a binary point to match.
+- The input signal is digitised by the ADC, resulting in four parallel time samples of 8 bits each clock cycle.
+The ADC runs at 800MHz, which gives a 400MHz nyquist sampled spectrum.
+The output range is a signed number in the range -1 to +1 (ie 7 bits after the decimal point).
+This is expressed as fix_8_7.

-- You may notice delay blocks dotted in places of the design.
+- You may notice Xilinx delay blocks dotted all over the design.
 It’s common practice to add these into the design as it makes it easier to fit the design into the logic of the FPGA.
 It consumes more resources, but eases signal timing-induced placement restrictions.

-- The requantized signals then enter the vector accumulators, which are simple_bram_vacc 32 bit vector accumulators.
+- The requantized signals then enter the vector accumulators, vacc0 and vacc1, which are simple_bram_vacc 64 bit vector accumulators.
 Accumulation length is controlled by the acc_cntrl block.

-- The accumulated signal for each channel is then fed into a 32-bit snap block, accum0_snap and accum1_snap.
+- The accumulated signal is then fed into software registers, odd and even.

 Without further ado, open up the model file and start clicking on things, referring the blockumentation as you go.

 The ADC block converts analog inputs to digital outputs.
-Every clock cycle, the inputs are sampled and digitized to 10 bit binary point numbers in the range of -1024 to 1023 and are then output by the ADC.
-This is achieved through the use of two’s-complement representation with the binary point set to 0.
-Simulink represents such numbers with a fix_10_0 moniker.
+Every clock cycle, the inputs are sampled and digitized to 8 bit binary point numbers in the range of -1 to 1 and are then output by the ADC.
+This is achieved through the use of two’s-compliment representation with the binary point placed after the seven least significant bits.
+This means we can represent numbers from -128/128 through to 127/128 including the number 0.
+Simulink represents such numbers with a fix_8_7 moniker.

 ADCs often internally bias themselves to halfway between 0 and -1.
 This means that you’d typically see the output of an ADC toggling between zero and -1 when there’s no input.
 It also means that unless otherwise calibrated, an ADC will have a negative DC offset.